-The Washington State Department of Commerce: Office of Homeless Youth allocated $1 million in CARES Act funding to the Department of Children, Youth, and Families (DCYF) to provide stipends to young adults who will age out or have aged out of Extended Foster Care at age 21, between March 1, 2020 and Dec.
+We are worried about young people aging out of foster care into a damaged economy with fewer job opportunities.
+It would be even more terrible if those youth were to lose their housing on top of that.
+To help, the Washington State Department of Commerce: Office of Homeless Youth allocated $1 million in CARES Act funding to DCYF to provide stipends to young adults who will age out or have aged out of Extended Foster Care at age 21, between March 1, 2020, and Dec.
 31, 2020.

 The purpose of the funding is to support housing stability for youth who exited the Extended Foster Care Program at age 21.